happygears/netspyglass-grafana/grafana-netspyglass-datasource/README.md

 ## Installation

 1. make sure you have latest node.js
-2. install grunt:  http://gruntjs.com/getting-started   `npm install -g grunt-cli`
+2. install grunt:  `npm install -g grunt-cli`  see  http://gruntjs.com/getting-started
 3. install dependencies: `npm install`
-4. run grunt
+4. run `grunt`

 this should build the project and put all generated files in subdirectory `dist`